 Until recently, required minimum distributions (RMDs) commenced when retirees turned 72, requiring withdrawals from tax-deferred accounts like 401(k)s and IRAs, which in turn resulted in higher income.
 For someone retiring at age 67, however, this created a 5-year period known as the "income valley" during which income and associated taxable income might be lower, potentially resulting in lower tax rates.

-Thanks to the SECURE 2.0 Act, the 5 potential years in the income valley is increasing, and these same retirees will have even more time for potential account growth.
-Starting in 2023, the required beginning date (RBD) for RMDs increased to 73 for those people who haven't turned 72 in prior years.
+Thanks to the SECURE 2.0 Act, the income valley has increased, and these same retirees will have even more time to implement these tax strategies.
+As of 2023, the required beginning date (RBD) for RMDs increased to 73 for those people who haven't turned 72 in prior years.
 Beginning in 2033, the RBD jumps to 75 for people born in 1960 or later.
-And while that's many years away, if you're planning on retiring before your RBD, you can potentially benefit from the lower tax rates during the income valley for more years.
+And while that's many years away, the later RBD may apply to you and may extend the number of years you experience an income valley.

 The income valley can be a good time to put a tax plan in place, because once you're out of the valley taxes on your ordinary income may increase again and RMDs may push you into a higher marginal tax bracket.